AlAtomiBerkem/AlAtomiBerkem/README.md

-## Hi there 👋 my name is Artur welcome to my github
+## Hi there 👋 my name is Artur i`m Frontend-developer